odkr/sucgi/docs/testing.md

 users to call applications with maliciously crafted environment variables.
 *badexec* allows user to call applications with an arbitrary *argv[0]*.

-If your system is set up so that non-system users can run applications that they compiled themselves, then compiling *badenv* and *badexec* makes no difference.
-But if you set up your system so that users cannot compile their own applications or at least cannot run the applications that they compiled, then compiling *badenv* and *badexec* may open up an attack vector that had previously been foreclosed.
+If the system is set up so that non-system users can run applications that they compiled themselves, then having *badenv* and *badexec* around makes no difference.
+But the system is set up so that users *cannot* compile their own applications or at least cannot run applications they compiled, then having *badenv* and *badexec* around may open up attacks vectors that had previously been foreclosed.

 ## Exit statuses